USSBA/terraform-aws-scheduled-lambda/README.md

 We welcome contributions.
 To contribute please read our [CONTRIBUTING](CONTRIBUTING.md) document.

-<sub>All contributions are subject to the license and in no way imply compensation for contributions.</sub>
+All contributions are subject to the license and in no way imply compensation for contributions.

+### Terraform 0.12

+Our code base now exists in Terraform 0.13 and we are halting new features in the Terraform 0.12 major version.
+If you wish to make a PR or merge upstream changes back into 0.12, please submit a PR to the `terraform-0.12` branch.

 ## Code of Conduct

 We strive for a welcoming and inclusive environment for all SBA projects.

 Please follow this guidelines in all interactions: